Peter Draisaitl

-Peter Draisaitl (born 7 December 1965) is a German former professional ice hockey centre, and head coach.
-He is the current head coach of Krefeld Pinguine of the DEL2.
-He was previously the head coach of Kölner Haie (Cologne Sharks) of the Deutsche Eishockey Liga (DEL) from November 2017 until January 2019.
+Peter Draisaitl (born 7 December 1965) is a German professional ice hockey coach and former player who is the head coach of Krefeld Pinguine of the DEL2.
+He was previously the head coach of Kölner Haie of the Deutsche Eishockey Liga (DEL) from November 2017 until January 2019.

-Draisaitl was born as part of the German minority in Czechoslovakia and played in numerous international tournaments as a member of the West German and German national team, including competing at the 1988, 1992, and 1998 Winter Olympics.
-He also spent eighteen years playing professional hockey in Germany, mostly with Mannheimer ERC (now Adler Mannheim) and Kölner EC (now Kölner Haie).
+Draisaitl was born as part of the German minority in Czechoslovakia and played in numerous international tournaments as a member of the West German and German national teams, including competing at the 1988, 1992, and 1998 Winter Olympics.
+He also spent 18 years playing professionally in Germany, mostly with Mannheimer ERC (now Adler Mannheim) and Kölner EC (later Kölner Haie).
 He also played briefly with Moskitos Essen and Revierlöwen Oberhausen.

-Draisaitl is the father of 2020 Hart Memorial Trophy winner, Leon Draisaitl, who was selected third overall by the Edmonton Oilers in the 2014 NHL Entry Draft.
+Draisaitl is the father of 2020 Hart Memorial Trophy winner, Leon Draisaitl, who was selected third overall by the Edmonton Oilers in the 2014 NHL entry draft.